prabhakar-sivanesan/Custom-keypoint-detection/README.md

 ### Annotation

-The TF object detection pipeline requires the dataset for centernet-hourglass network to be annotated on [coco data format](https://cocodataset.org/#format-data) as it's pretrained model is initially trained on COCO dataset.
+The TF2 object detection pipeline requires the dataset for centernet-hourglass network to be annotated on [coco data format](https://cocodataset.org/#format-data) as it's pretrained model is initially trained on COCO dataset.
 I have used [coco-annotator](https://github.com/jsbroks/coco-annotator), web-based tool that let's you annotate bounding boxes, keypoints, etc which also allows us to automatically download the annotations on coco data format.
 The [setup and installtion](https://github.com/jsbroks/coco-annotator/wiki/Getting-Started) using docker is super easy, where you can follow these steps to do so.

 ### Processing dataset

 ## Model preparation

 ### Pretrained model

+Download the [centernet-hourglass104 512x512](http://download.tensorflow.org/models/object_detection/tf2/20200711/centernet_hg104_512x512_kpts_coco17_tpu-32.tar.gz) pre-trained model from [TF2 model zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf2_detection_zoo.md).
+You can also use [centernet-hourglass104 1024x1024](http://download.tensorflow.org/models/object_detection/tf2/20200711/centernet_hg104_1024x1024_kpts_coco17_tpu-32.tar.gz) pretrained model.
+Extract and place the pre-trained model folder inside the ```pretrained_models``` folder.

 ### Parameter changes in config file